nakulreddy12/ai_termProject_Chatbot/README.md

  This is a AI-based business chatbot, particuularly trained on medical information using AI methodologies.

  It runs in the flask environment.
 A virtual environment may be needed to setup to run it in visual code.
-The packages that needed to be installed are in requirements.txt
+The packages that needed to be installed are in 'requirements.txt' file

  The Chat-bot works as follows :